Powerlearnproject/se-day1-assignment-ThaCyfex/Day1Ass.md

 2. Identify and describe at least three key milestones in the evolution of software engineering.

-In the 1950s and the 1960s was the period of introduction of early programming languages like Fortran and C which allowed developers to write structured and efficient code, laying the foundation for modern software development.
+In the 1950s and through the 1960s was the period of introduction of early programming languages like Fortran and C which allowed developers to write structured and efficient code, laying the foundation for modern software development as we know it.

 As the languages developed they entered the age of structural languages in the 1970s, this approach emphasized clear, logical control structures, reducing complexity and making software easier to develop and maintain.